ABOUT US

 Person Centered Agency

-In short, it’s about shifting from “What’s wrong with you and how do we fix it?” to “Who are you and how can we support you in living the life you want?”
+We ask, “Who are you—and how can we support you in building the life you want?”

 Strategies & Plans